 Shedding due to dry skin is also a common occurrence, and especially during the winter season.
 This is because of the extreme cold that leaves the air dry.
 For this reason, your dog may develop dry skin that is characterized by excessive itching.

 In order to eliminate unnecessary shedding, you should start by addressing the dry skin problem.
 You can do this by getting your house a humidifier.
-This will provide the needed moisture to prevent dry skin and thereby stopping excessive shedding in dogs.
+This will provide the needed moisture to prevent dry skin and thereby stop excessive shedding in dogs.